Modal

 When not to use:

-- For non-essential information that doesn’t require immediate attention
+- Non-essential information doesn't need immediate attention

 Benefits

-- Can simplify complex workflows by breaking them into focused steps
+- Simplifies complex workflows into focused steps

 Anatomy